 1- If the recipient of the notification was either the ticket submitter or ticket handler - are either of these boxes ticked:

 Having either of these ticked will result in the handler or submitter receiving a default notification.
-If you wish to customise the default notification, here is some guidance
+If you wish to customise the default notification, here is some guidance.

 2 - A second place to look (if the above are not checked) is in the front end of the InfoCapture in the ticket list view.
 You will need to ask the user who is getting these notifications to check whether any of these settings are checked:

-3- Finally, you will need to ensure that the users are definitely not included in any of the roles that are due to get notifications, a way of checking this is by reviewing the template of the notification.
+3- You will need to ensure that the users are definitely not included in any of the roles that are due to get notifications, a way of checking this is by reviewing the template of the notification.
 If you know the subject line of the email is 'A new Bug issue reported....' you can check who is in line to receive this notification, in the example below: